-A sign at the pass points north to Antrona Pass (1h), Heidbodme (3h 30min) and Saas Almagell (5h).
-Note: The route between Jatzilicku and Antrona is not recommended for anyone with a fear of heights.
+A sign at the pass points north to Antrona Pass (1-hr), Heidbodme (3-hr 30-min) and Saas Almagell (5-hr).
+Note: The route between Jazzilucke and Antrona is not recommended for anyone with a fear of heights.
 It should never be attempted in bad weather or if the trail is covered by ice or snow.

 Beyond the gully the rocky trail ascends along a bench to the Jazzihorn’s east ridge.
 The low point on this ridge, extending between the Jazzihorn and the Latelhorn is Antrona Pass.
 At 5.1 miles the trail starts descending along the ridge crest to Antrona Pass, climbing down rocky slopes and around huge rocky slabs.
 Red and white markers along with metal posts mark the way.

-At 5.5 miles the trail starts a descending traverse along a narrow, winding path on the east side of the ridge, going by old stone buildings without roofs just before reaching the pass.
+At 5.5 miles, a descending traverse along a narrow, winding path on the east side of the ridge goes by old stone buildings without roofs.
+Pass the buildings the trail reaches Antrona Pass (9,311-ft.) at 5.6 miles.
 The pass was formerly used by mule trains going between Italy and Switzerland.
-The buildings are believed to be either stable or salt storage sheds.
+The buildings are believed to be either stables or salt storage sheds.

 Antrona Pass to Heidbodme